Sravya-Prathipati/Coffee-Shop-sales-Excel/README.md

 2) Are there any peak times for sales activity?
 3) What is the total sales revenue for each month?
 4) How do sales vary across different store locations?
-5) what is the average price/order per person
+5) What is the average price/order per person
-6) which products are the best selling in terms of quantity and revenue?
+6) Which products are the best selling in terms of quantity and revenue?
-7) Howdo sales vary by product category and type?
+7) How do sales vary by product category and type?